March Auditions Dates for the 2016 Season announced!

 *Lou Graziano (55) the proprietor of the Italian restaurant.
 A stereotypical Italian father who would like to see his daughter married BUT still working for and living with the family.
 To him, food and drink are not only important , they are the basis of and solution to everything.
 He enjoys a good gamble and in addition to the restaurant dabbles in “other types” of business in association with his friends Mike and Tino.
 Excellent comic character actor.
 (Role originally played in NYC by Vincent Gardenia).
 Leading role.
 Lou Sides

-*Mike Francisco (late 50’s), friend and business associate of Lou’s who is sometimes “mistaken” for a mobster.
+*Mike Francisco (late 50’s) THIS ROLE IS CAST, will accept submissions for possible future replacement.
+Friend and business associate of Lou’s who is sometimes “mistaken” for a mobster.
 An exotic Sicilian-American who wears dark glasses, and an abundance of flashy gold chains and jewelry; he is suspicious and irritable, and he suffers from chronic indigestion which somehow never stops him from eating and drinking just about everything he shouldn’t.
 He tells us: “You probably notice when I laugh I don’t move my lips” and consequently when he does laugh it sounds as though he is being strangled.
 Excellent comic character actor.
 (Role originally played in NYC by Philip Bosco).
 Leading role.
 Mike Sides

 *Tino De Felice (50’s) a business associate and sort of side-kick to Mike.
 Among his many business interests, he is primarily a real estate developer.
 In contrast to Mike, he dresses soberly and is a man of few words and even fewer social graces.
 Excellent comic character actor.
 Featured role.
 Tino Sides